christophihl/startupengineer/content/home/30_objectives.md

 [[feature]]
   icon = "cogs"
   icon_pack = "fas"
-  name = "Practice"
+  name = "Transfer"
   description = "We are open to collaborate with corporates, startups and associations to transfer our knowledge about data science and startup engineering into Practice.
-Possible modes of collaboration are master theses, applied research and data science projects, consulting, talks, workshops, trainings or events."
+Possible modes of collaboration are master theses, applied research and data science projects, consulting, talks, workshops or trainings."